What is the Cheapest Shipping Option?

 It’s anyone’s guess whether your package will be handled carefully by a good employee or horribly by a bad one.

-The first way to get an idea of how your local shipping company handles packages in the back room is to note how they arrive.
+The first way to understand how your local shipping company handles packages in the back room is to note how they arrive.

 Check with recipients and ask them how the package looked when it arrived.
 Was it in decent shape or full of dents?